-During the six months ended June 30, 2022, there were no additions of operating or finance lease assets.
-As of June 30, 2022, the Company had not executed any operating or finance leases that were yet to commence.
-As of June 30, 2022, the weighted-average remaining operating lease term was 3.2 years and the weighted-average discount rate was 9.0% for operating leases recognized in the condensed financial statements.
+In July 2022, the Company entered into a lease amendment to increase the amount of leased office space in its Brisbane, California, headquarters.
+The lease includes renewal options for the Company.
+As of March 31, 2023, the Company had not executed any finance leases that were yet to commence.
+As of March 31, 2023, the weighted-average remaining operating lease term was 2.3 years and the weighted-average discount rate was 9.1% for operating leases recognized in the condensed financial statements.